paultcochrane/paultcochrane/README.md

 # Greetings!

 Hi!
-I'm Paul Cochrane, an experienced multi-purpose software developer. :rocket:
+I'm Paul Cochrane, an experienced, versatile software developer. :rocket:

 Most recently, I've been involved in data processing, devops and backend system development using Python and Django, however, I'm also experienced in